pylipp/financeager/README.md

 - [ ] have return codes in cli.run
 - [ ] introduce `use_https` config/cli option
 - [ ] introduce `verbose` cli option
-- [ ] add loggers to config and offline modules
+- [x] add loggers to config and offline modules
+- [ ] add loggers to resources and server

 PERSONAL NOTE
 -------------